M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Task-Queues/index.md

 			percentComplete: i,
 			details: $"Processing object {i} / 100"
 		);
+	}

-		// TODO: Process the object.
+	// Make any commits to the vault.
 	// Note: failing to call job.Commit will cause an exception. job.Commit((transactionalVault) =>
 	{
 		// ...do any work using the transactional vault reference.
 	})
-	}
 	job.Update
 	(
 		percentComplete: 100,